-We live in a generation where lust is so prevasive and acceptable that no one bats an eye at pornography.
-Christian men (and even Pastors) are addicted to porn on the internet.
+For instance, we live in a generation where lust is so pervasive and acceptable that no one bats an eye at pornography.
+Christian men (and even pastors) are addicted to porn on the internet.
 It is one of Satan’s most powerful weapon to shatter families and destroy marriages.
-We don’t realize that we are committing adultery when we choose porn.
+We don’t realize that we are committing adultery whenever we choose porn.
 We are feeding the beast.

 Other sins have become acceptable by our culture.
 It seems we accept a lot of them, and point our fingers at a sufficient number as to seem righteous or holy.
 But we are only deceiving ourselves.